Stadio Olimpico, Roma, 11.06.1980

-Right from the start there was little urgency show by either side, with the play being confined to a very tightly-packed midfield.
+Right from the start there would be little urgency show by either side, with the play being confined to a very tightly-packed midfield.
 It took until the eighth minute for the first attempted shot at goal, when a hopeful long-range Czech effort flew over the bar.
-The ball ended up somewhere near an empty stand, and with no ballboys in sight German ‘keeper Toni Schumacher found himself having to trudge a good thirty yards to retrieve the ball.
+With the ball ending up somewhere near an empty stand and with no ballboys in sight German ‘keeper Toni Schumacher would find himself having to trudge a good thirty yards to retrieve it.
 It was more than a little surreal.

 It took until the twelfth minute for Jupp Derwall’s side to launch their first genuine attack on the Czech goal, as Hans-Peter Briegel burst down the left and delivered a firm cross into the penalty area where it was easily gathered by Jaroslav Netolička.
 The combination of an unimaginative German side and a highly defensive Czech outfit offered little in the way of excitement; the Germans were the more positive of the two teams, but apart from a couple of weak shots from Karl-Heinz Rummenigge and Klaus Allofs there was little to test the Czech ‘keeper.

-The second half started as the first had ended, with the Germans being the more positive of the two teams without producing anything thing might have threatened Jaroslav Netolička in the Czech goal.
+The second half would start as the first had ended, with the Germans being the more positive of the two teams without producing anything thing might have threatened Netolička in the Czech goal.
 With the minutes ticking by and both sides offering little, the crowd soon started to get a little restless.

-In what was a positive move on the hour mark Derwall replaced Bernd Förster with the stylish Felix Magath, and moments later the Mannschaft could have extended their lead when a left-footed Rummenigge free-kick flew past the Czech wall and just past the post to Netolička’s right.
-The game had finally started to open up, as Jozef Vengloš’ side finally started to show some of the style that had won them the title four years earlier.
+In what was a positive move on the hour mark Derwall would replace Bernd Förster with the stylish Felix Magath, and moments later the Mannschaft could have extended their lead when a left-footed Rummenigge free-kick flew past the Czech wall and just past the post to Netolička’s right.
+With the game starting to open up, Jozef Vengloš’ side would finally start to show some of the style that had won them the title four years earlier.

 The closing thirty minutes had been far more exciting than the first sixty, but there would be no further addition to the score.
-The Czechs had been far more threatening once had started to chase the game, but it was Jupp Derwall’s side that could and perhaps should have extended their lead: with just over six minutes left on the clock Allofs had a good shot for a penalty turned down when Netolička appeared to bring him down after the ball had gone past, and right at the death Müller should have done better as he scuffed his shot wide of the target after a neat one-two with Rummenigge.
+The Czechs had been far more threatening once they had started to chase the game, but it was Jupp Derwall’s side that could and perhaps should have extended their lead.
+With just over six minutes left on the clock Allofs had a good shout for a penalty turned down when Netolička appeared to bring him down after the ball had gone past, and right at the death Müller should have done better as he scuffed his shot wide of the target after a neat one-two with Rummenigge.

 Müller’s missed opportunity would be the last action of the match, as the Italian referee blew the final whistle with less than a minute of injury time played.
-The Mannschaft had done just about enough to deserve the victory, and with it some small revenge for their defeat in 1976; with two points safely in the bag Jupp Derwall’s side headed south to Naples, where they would take on World Cup runners-up and old rivals the Netherlands.
+The Mannschaft had done just about enough to deserve the victory, and with it a small measure of revenge for their defeat in 1976; with two points safely in the bag Jupp Derwall’s side would head south to Naples, where they would take on World Cup runners-up and old rivals the Netherlands.